sarnold/portage-overlay/README.rst

 ================

-Other than Ada tools for that shiny new FOSS compiler (and more LTO fixes) the latest new-ish "thing" are the IMX etnaviv drivers, plus DRM support and the xf86-video-armada drivers.
+Other than Ada tools for that shiny new FOSS compiler (and more LTO fixes) the latest new-ish "thing" are the iMX etnaviv drivers, plus DRM support and the xf86-video-armada drivers.
 Yay for FOSS GPU acceleration and an actual X desktop on most iMX6 machines (eg, wandboard, udoo, nitrogen6x, and cubox).